By Angela Noel

 (Imagine for a moment that Frank and Joe Hardy from the The Hardy Boys had been described this way: “Along with solving mysteries, Frank’s perfect 32-inch waist was the envy of all his friends.”)

-A recent Huffington Post article about a twenty-seven-year-old woman offered a clue about why body image continues to torment many of us.
-The very same human at a particular point in time could easily own a host of pants, all fitting generally the same, but labelled with widely varying sizes from six to twelve or beyond.
+Consider a recent Huffington Post article about a twenty-seven-year-old woman offered a clue about why body image continues to torment many of us.
+In the article, a woman demonstrates how the very same human at a particular point in time could easily own a host of pants, all fitting generally the same, but labelled with widely varying sizes from six to twelve or beyond.
 So does size matter?